Code-Institute-Submissions/Milestone-Project-177/README.md

 ### <h3>Content</h3>

 I looked for information about each location online, mainly using Wikipedia.
 I always wrote the sections in my own words and didn't copy and paste.
+The google maps section was created with examples from their documentation page and was amended to suit my purposes.
 ### <h3>Media</h3>

 All media used has been attributed in the body of the HTML - below the image on the site.